code4builder/SKRevitPluginPipeInsulation/README.md

 Also this plugin can use many filters with rules that can be saved in an external file for later reuse<br />

 ## Prerequisits
-The Add-in for Revit is compatible with the latest versions of Windows 8.1 and Windows 10, running Revit Versions 2019-2021.
+The Add-in for Revit is compatible with the latest versions of Windows 8.1 and Windows 10, running Revit Versions 2019-2022.

 ## Technologies
 The Plugin is developed in Visual Studio 2019.<br />
-For Revit versions 2019-2020 is used .NET Framework 4.7<br />
-For Revit versions 2021-2022 is used .NET Framework 4.8<br />
+For Revit is used .NET Framework 4.8<br />
 For user interface was used WPF (Windows Presentation Foundation) with Material Design libraries for better style.

 ## Screenshots